 This qualification is designed to enable learners to enter employment at an operative or trainee level within a wide range of information and communication-technology environments.
 Such learners would normally enter employment through a work-related training programme.

-The OCR Cambridge Technicals in ICT have been designed to provide a broad educational basis for further education or for moving into employment within the ICT sector.
+The OCR Cambridge Technical in ICT has been designed to provide a broad educational basis for further education or for moving into employment within the ICT sector.
 Students will develop the general skills, knowledge and understanding needed in the sector.

-Life and Health Science (SA)
+Life & Health Science (SA)